Codeine Addiction Signs, Symptoms and Treatment

 Identify the Signs of Codeine Addiction

-Those struggling with codeine may fixate on how they can obtain more of the drug, with no actual medical need for it.
-The individual might become angry or frustrated when they are unable to acquire the drug.
+If you struggle with codeine, you may fixate on how you can obtain more of the drug, even without having any medical need for it.
+You may even become angry or frustrated when you are unable to acquire the drug.

-Codeine addicts will continue to use codeine even when they no longer require the medication.
-They might even go to extreme lengths to acquire a prescription such as traveling to different doctors or using different pharmacies.
+If you are addicted to codeine, you may continue to use codeine even when you no longer require the medication.
+You might even go to extreme lengths to acquire a prescription – including traveling to different doctors or using different pharmacies.

-People addicted to codeine will experience withdrawal symptoms when they are no longer able to use the drug anymore (i.e., when their prescription runs out).
-Withdrawal is a hallmark of physical dependency and addiction.
+Withdrawal is a hallmark of physical dependence and addiction.
+If you are addicted to codeine, you will experience withdrawal symptoms when you are no longer able to use the drug anymore (i.e., when your prescription runs out).

 Some additional signs of codeine addiction can include: